GargSrishti123/Flight-price-prediction-/README.md

 # Flight Price Prediction

-This model includes a regression problem for predicting the price of the flight based on various features like airlines,departure_time,source_city,class,etc.
+This project includes a regression problem for predicting the price of the flight based on various features like airlines,departure_time,source_city,class,etc.